openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/04-exceute-the-apis.md

 ```
 Go back to the _Dashboard view_, in the **Hawtio console**, you should be able to see the number of message pass through route "get user" has been updated to "1":

-_If the numbers do not update at first, select <- Back in the upper left hand corner and then go back into the Java Console..._
+_If the numbers do not update at first, click over to the Source or Inflight tab and then back to the Route Diagram screen..._

 ![Get user route udpate](../../assets/intro-openshift/fis-deploy-app/04-get-user-route-update.png)

-Try getting more user data
+Lets make some more calls to our User API service.
+Switch back over to the _Terminal_ screen and and run each of the following :

 ``curl http://mypeopleservice-fuselab.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/people-service/user/456``{{execute}}